Gordon Bastian: Later life and legacy

 Soon after receiving his AM, Bastian was invalided out of the Merchant Navy as a result of the damage caused to his lungs by the cordite smoke he inhaled during the rescue.
 In 1947, he settled in Canada, living in Montreal.

 The high status of the Albert Medal was not generally understood by the public, and in 1971 Queen Elizabeth II instructed all living recipients to exchange their original medal for the George Cross (GC).
-The medal had been created by her father, King George VI, in 194, in recognition of the hazards faced by the civilian population, and by merchant seamen such as Bastian.
+The medal had been created by her father, King George VI, in 1940, in recognition of the hazards faced by the civilian population, and by merchant seamen such as Bastian.
 It was intended to have a similar status for civilian acts of gallantry, or for acts performed by members of the armed forces but which were not "in the face of the enemy", as the Victoria Cross does for acts of gallantry in combat.
 On its creation, holders of the Empire Gallantry Medal (EGM) were immediately instructed to exchange their medal for the GC, but holders of the AM and Edward Medal were not, despite these being higher in the order of wear than the EGM.

-Bastian received his GC in a presentation made by the Governor-General of Canada on 27 November 1973.
-He presented his AM and Lloyd's Medal to the National Museum Wales.
+Bastian received his GC in a presentation made by the Governor-General of Canada, Roland Michener on 27 November 1973.
+He donated his Albert Medal to the National Museum Wales in 1973.
 He died in Canada in November 1987, survived by his wife, Mary, and a son and a daughter.
 Soon after the award of the AM, Bastian's portrait was painted by war artist Bernard Hailstone; the painting now forms part of the Government Art Collection.
 In 1990, a new road in his home town of Barry was named "Bastian Close" in his honour 51.415°N 3.252°W.